look/query-parser/tutorial/build_a_query_parser.md

 The simple parser above can recognize strings that match the grammar, but can't do anything with it.
 Using `#as`, we can capture parts of the input that we want to keep and save them as a parse tree.
 Anything not named with `#as` is discarded.

 We need to capture the terms and the overall query.
+To be more flexible with user input, the `term` rule has been updated to match any non-whitespace character.

     {{code="term_parser.rb:6-11"}}